-- 1. Students desiring admission to the PNC Program apply through Enrollment Services. - 2.
+- 1. Students desiring admission to the PNC Program apply through Enrollment Services or the Centralized Application Service for Nursing Programs (Nursing CAS) and must meet the CSM admission criteria. - 2.
 Detailed criteria for admission is found on the following page. - 3.
 The nursing program reserves the right of admitting only those students who, in the judgment of the program, satisfy the requirements of scholarship, health, and personal suitability for nursing. - 4.
 To participate in laboratory/clinical courses, the student must have the following on file: a) CPR certificate, b) Clinical Agency Requirements, c) Health Record, and d) be able to meet Core Performance Standards (See Policy 1.2 and Policy 1.3).

-- 1. Application materials for the nursing program are processed by Enrollment Services and then submitted to the nursing Program Director for review. - 2.
+- 1. Application materials for the nursing program are processed by Enrollment Services or Nursing CAS and then submitted to the nursing Program Director for review. - 2.
 Applications are reviewed by the nursing Program Director upon receipt of all of the following: - application form - official copy of high school transcript or GED with appropriate signatures - official school transcripts from all colleges attended - official school of nursing transcripts, if student has attended a nursing program - results of ACT scores (refer to policy 1.8) - 3.
 A personal interview may be requested by the Program Director. - 4.
 If the applicant meets the criteria for nursing, she is notified of her acceptance in writing.